davebshow/projx/README.txt

 ProjX
 =====

+**PRE-Alpha Version API breaking changes will occur regularly over the next several months.**

 ProjX is an implementation of a query/schema manipulation language for NetworkX.
-It borrows some syntactic conventions from Neo4j Cypher, but is much simpler, and focuses on matching subgraphs then making transformations to the graph based on node types.
+It borrows some syntactic conventions from Neo4j Cypher, but is much simpler, and focuses on matching subgraphs then making transformations to the graph based on node types:

-    import projx as px
-    g = nx.test_graph()
-    p = px.Projection(g)  # g is an instance of a multi-partite networkx.Graph()
-    subgraph = p.execute('''
-        MATCH   (p1:Person)-(c:City)-(p2:Person)
-        PROJECT (p1)-(c)-(p2)
-    ''')

 The ProjX syntax is as follows:
 -------------------------------